chrisly42/mc68000-asm-plugin/README.md

 - No support for register replacement (e.g. registers replaced by `EQUR` or `EQURL` will cause syntax errors)
 - While the Lexer supports the -spaces option (where a space introduces a comment), this cannot be configured yet (default is off).
 - No support for other processor instructions, FPU or 68020+ address modes.
-- No semantic checking for allowed address modes or data widths yet.
+- For versions < V0.4: No semantic checking for allowed address modes or data widths yet.
 - Unit Test coverage is not as good as it could be (ahem).
 - Missing but planned features:
     - Macro evaluation on invocation
     - Folding
     - Semantic inspections
     - Quick fixes
     - Formatter + Code Style Settings
     - Register use analysis (but this only makes sense after macro evaluation)
     - Cycle counting